 The girl had long white hair that matched the snow.
 She was not old; she looked like she was in her teens.
-Her unforgetful blue eyes searched the ground as snow flakes swirled around her.
+Her unforgetful blue eyes searched the ground as snowflakes swirled around her.
 A pack of wolves followed her bare feet sinking in the pearly white floor that coated the ground and the trees.
-She was quiet, her steps as light as a feathers.
+She was quiet, her steps as light as a feather.

 She turned around and faced the shoe prints.
 She ran gracefully, following the path.
 As she ran, her skin turned whiter, her eyes sharpening and taking a more wolf-like appearance.
 Her long white hair shortened and appeared all over her body.

 And the girl became a snow white wolf with the same stunning blue eyes.

 They trotted along the boot prints, the white wolf in the lead with the ripped red scarf in between her teeth.

 The path led to a cliff overlooking the freezing sea.